surma/surma.dev/content/things/dom2texture.md

 </svg>
 {{< /highlight >}}

-Turns I didn’t grasp the isolated nature of our SVG in its entirety.
+Turns out I didn’t grasp the isolated nature of our SVG in its entirety.
 Take a [look](styleddom.html):

 ![A colored square with colord text and an image inside.
 Next to it a completely unstyled version of the text and no image.](styleddom.png)